Quellick/Quellick.github.io/_portfolio/blocjams.md

 ## Summary

-This is a project to reconstruct a replica of Spotify to get familiar with html and css as well as animating with JavaScript and JQuery.
+This is a project to reconstruct a replica of Spotify to get familiar with HTML and CSS as well as animating with JavaScript and JQuery.

 ## Explanation